Law students' views on extracurricular activities

 By Student Voice

-extra-curricular activitieslawThe Role of Sports, Socials, Clubs and Societies
+extra-curricular activitieslawThe Role of Sports, Socials, Clubs, and Societies

 Student-Staff Engagement: The Importance of Informal Interactions

-Employability Focus: Balancing Academics and Practical Experiences
+Employability Focus: Balancing Academic and Practical Experiences

 Access to Resources: Beyond the Classroom